Recurrent events

 lme_data <- fake_data$long # longitudial marker data

 We now have three data frames, each one corresponding to a different outcome.
-To fit the joint model, the user needs to organize the failure-time data in the counting process formulation by combining the data for the terminal and recurrent events.
-Using then a strata variable to distinguish between the two processes.
+To fit the joint model, the user must organize the failure-time data in the counting process formulation by combining the data for the terminal and recurrent events.
+Then, a strata variable is used to distinguish between the two processes.
 To facilitate this, we provide in the package the rc_setup() function:

 cox_data <- rc_setup(rc_data = recu_data, trm_data = term_data,